bounswe/bounswe2025group2/backend/genfit_django/api_documentations/goal_suggestions.md

 4. **Heed Warnings**: If `is_realistic` is `false`, seriously consider the warning message
 5. **Consult Professionals**: For medical conditions or concerns, consult healthcare providers before starting new fitness programs
 6. **Progressive Loading**: Follow the suggested timeline to avoid injury and ensure sustainable progress
+7. **Respect Rate Limits**: Avoid spamming the endpoint - each suggestion counts toward your hourly limit

 ## Integration Notes